oerg866/win98-quickinstall/BUILDING.md

 Here is a summary of the build process:

-- Construct root file system
+- Construct the root file system
-- Compile Kernel in two variants
+- Compile the Linux kernel in two variants
   - bzImage.cd

     Extended Kernel for CD-ROM boot and 2.88MB floppy disks (if you have such a thing...).